awsdocs/amazon-eks-user-guide/doc_source/aws-load-balancer-controller.md

 1. <a name="lbc-download-iam-policy"></a>Create an IAM policy\.

    1. Download an IAM policy for the AWS Load Balancer Controller that allows it to make calls to AWS APIs on your behalf\.
 You can view the [policy document](https://raw.githubusercontent.com/kubernetes-sigs/aws-load-balancer-controller/v2.4.1/docs/install/iam_policy.json) on GitHub\.
+Download the policy for your AWS Region
+      + AWS GovCloud \(US\-East\) or AWS GovCloud \(US\-East\) AWS Regions

         ```
+        curl -o iam_policy_us-gov.json.json https://raw.githubusercontent.com/kubernetes-sigs/aws-load-balancer-controller/v2.4.1/docs/install/iam_policy_us-gov.json
+        ```
+      + All other AWS Regions

+        ```
         curl -o iam_policy.json https://raw.githubusercontent.com/kubernetes-sigs/aws-load-balancer-controller/v2.4.1/docs/install/iam_policy.json
         ```

    1. <a name="lbc-create-policy"></a>Create an IAM policy using the policy downloaded in the previous step\.
+If you downloaded `iam_policy_us-gov.json`, change `iam_policy.json` to `iam_policy_us-gov.json` before running the command\.

       ```
       aws iam create-policy \